This page explains acupuncture for pregnancy including nausea and vomiting, inviting a breech baby to turn and preparation for labour.

 Pre-birth Acupuncture Article

-Information about acupuncture treatment to induce labour, acupressure for pain relief in childbirth and acupuncture in postnatal care, including breast feeding difficulties is available on the Acupuncture and Acupressure in Childbirth and Postnatal Care page of this website.
+Information about acupuncture treatment to promote natural labour, acupressure for pain relief in childbirth and acupuncture in postnatal care, including breast feeding difficulties is available on the Acupuncture and Acupressure in Childbirth and Postnatal Care page of this website.